 Implementing an evidence-based national retention policy: The MOH used the evidence generated from application of the tools to develop and implement a national recruitment and retention policy.
 The policy stipulates that all graduates in medicine, nursing, midwifery, pharmacy, and dentistry, as well as postgraduates in family medicine, must complete three years of rural service to receive their licenses to practice.
 The policy provides incentives, based on the rapid DCE and costing results, to motivate health workers to provide high-quality services as well as encourage them to stay after their compulsory service has ended.
 Incentives include permanent civil service positions, transportation, and eligibility for continued education.
-The first phase of the policy, initiated in 2013, placed 360 newly qualified doctors, pharmacists, and dentists in 51 rural districts (of 142 total districts).
+The first phase of the policy, initiated in 2013, placed 360 newly gualified doctors, pharmacists, and dentists in 51 rural districts (of 142 total districts).
 The second phase, implemented in 2014, placed an additional 1,191 health workers across the country to provide essential health services.

 Increased access to services: While the MOH did not necessarily stress FP coverage when determining where to deploy the new graduates, Figure 3 demonstrates that in many provinces, the increase in health workers occurred in areas with generally lower use of modern contraceptives by married women.
 Sekong, Xiengkhuang, and Champasak provinces, with modern contraceptive prevalence rates (25%, 32%, and 32%, respectively) well below the national average (42%), received 13%, 22%, and 12% more health workers, respectively.
 The new health workers provide a spectrum of primary care services, including FP, and thus contribute to improving women's access to FP and other essential services.
-As a result of the increased recruitment and deployment of health workers in rural areas, CapacityPlus estimates that over two million additional clients will gain access to a health worker.
+As a result of the increased recruitment and deployment of health workers in rural areas, (and based on the assumption that the panel size for each health worker, regardless of cadre, is 1,400 patients annually), CapacityPlus estimates that over two million people will gain access to a health worker.